 The four elements are;

-The sun and moon represent the yin, yang energy that we all have, they represent the masculine and feminine aspects of our ‘self’ and all of the ways that we express masculine and feminine energy in our psyche.
+The sun and moon represent the yin, yang energy that we all have, they represent the masculine and feminine aspects of our ‘self’ and all of the ways that we express masculine and feminine energies through the anima and animus in our psyche.

 So as you can see, the sun and moon are immensely important astrologically because they represent the basis of our personality.

 Represents our masculine side, and how we express ourselves outwardly and publicly in the world.

 Represents our feminine side, and how we reflect, and express ourselves internally.

 Represents how your evolving, the qualities that you are developing as a result of your life experiences.
 Regardless of where all other planets are (which we will discuss later) the ascendant is always found in your first house – the house of self.
 And represents you and your base personality.

 You’ll need to understand what planet is your ascendant ruler to find out what your lifepath and experiences will look like.